MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 You should use this topic to get a high-level understanding of the Windows 8, Windows 8.1, and Windows 10 mobile broadband hardware requirements and recommendations.
 We recommend the following to provide your customers with a simplified connection experience, as well as reducing your maintenance and support costs.

-- Embedded mobile broadband modules that provide USB interfaces must meet the Windows 8, Windows 8.1, or Windows 10 hardware certification requirements and be managed by using the mobile broadband class driver.
-Your hardware requirements documentation for IHVs should require that mobile broadband devices pass the Windows 8, Windows 8.1, or Windows 10 device certification.
+- Embedded mobile broadband modules that provide USB interfaces must meet the Windows hardware certification requirements and be managed by using the mobile broadband class driver.
+Your hardware requirements documentation for IHVs should require that mobile broadband devices pass the Windows device certification.

 - External USB mobile broadband dongles must support identity morphing.
 Your hardware requirements documentation for IHVs should require that external mobile broadband devices pass both the Windows 8 device certification, Windows 8.1, or Windows 10 device certification and pass the Windows 7 logo certification.